Input / Output files#

 A value specified by --boundary-mfp, --bmfp (BOUNDARY_MFP).
 The physical unit is micrometer.

-option is explicitly specified, its value is stored here.
+When --boundary-mfp option is explicitly specified, its value is stored here.

 This is used to convert the physical unit of lattice thermal

-conductivity made of heat_capacity
+conductivity made of heat_capacity, group_velocity, and

-, to W/m-K. In the single mode relaxation time (SMRT) method,
+gamma, to W/m-K. In the single mode relaxation time (SMRT) method,

 a mode contribution to the lattice thermal conductivity is given by